chronosphere-info/r_client/README.md

 Install method B.
 -----------------

-The second method to stable version from the source archive deposited on this github repository.
+The second method to install the stable version from the source archive deposited on this github repository.
 Open R and paste in:

 ``` r
 install.packages("https://github.com/adamkocsis/chronosphere/raw/master/_archive/source/chronosphere_0.3.0.tar.gz", repos=NULL, type="source")